The Trench (comics)

 The Trench is the name applied to both a fictional kingdom, and its inhabitants as a group, that escaped the destruction of Atlantis in DC Comics.

 The Trench appears in the 2018 live-action DC Extended Universe film Aquaman.

 Publication history

 The Trench first appeared in Aquaman (vol. 7) #1 (November 2011) and were created by Geoff Johns.
 In September 2011, The New 52 had rebooted DC's continuity.
 Johns introduced the Trench into this new timeline, making them antagonists in the Aquaman series.

+Fictional character biography

+The Trench are cannibalistic, ocean-dwelling creatures who evolved in the depths of the ocean.
+After the Trench massacre a group of fishers, the police call in Aquaman and Mera to help investigate.
+Aquaman and Mera discover the Trench's base and uncover that they were only trying to gather food for the Trench queen's children.
+The Trench pursue Aquaman, who triggers a volcanic eruption that seals the entrance to the Trench's kingdom.

+Dead King's Trident

+Aquaman uses the Dead King's Trident to command the Trench and help him fight the Xebel and the Dead King.
+However, Aquaman loses control of the Trench when the Dead King's Scepter is destroyed.
+It is also revealed that the Trench are one of the three surviving kingdoms of Old Atlantis after Atlan plunged underwater.

+Lazarus Planet

+During the "Lazarus Planet" storyline, Lazarus Resin is spread around the world, mutating anybody exposed to it.
+A group of Trench are affected by the resin, restoring their intelligence and humanoid forms.
+Aquaman vows to reintegrate the Trench back into civilization.

 Powers and abilities

 The Trench have adapted to underwater life like all the Atlantean kingdoms.
 They can generate bio-luminescent light from their bodies and spit a chemical from their mouth that causes paralysis.
-The Trench have razor-sharp teeth and needle-tipped claws that can cut through anything.
+The Trench have powerful teeth and claws that can cut through most substances.